colcon/colcon.readthedocs.org/reference/global-arguments.rst

   Set the log level for the console output.
   See the :ref:`--log-level <colcon_log-level_arg>` arguments for details about the possible values.
-  Using the environment variable instead of the command line argument allows to set the log level *before* the argument parsing has been performed.
+  Using the environment variable instead of the command line argument allows setting the log level *before* the argument parsing has been performed.

 .. _colcon-core_colcon-warnings_env: